chaconnewu/awesome-augmented/awesomes/free-for-dev.md

   <a href="https://zenhub.io/">
    zenhub.io
   </a>
   — The only project management solution inside GitHub.
-Free for public repos, OSS, and nonprofits organizations
+Free for public repos, OSS and nonprofits organizations
  </li>
  <li>
   <a href="https://trello.com/">